splinesoft/SPLUserActivity/readme.md

 [myActivity invalidate];
 ```

 An invalidated activity can no longer `becomeCurrent` and cannot be reused.
-If you'd like to broadcast again, create a new instance of `SPLWebActivity`.
+If you'd like to broadcast a Handoff event again, create a new instance of `SPLWebActivity`.

 ## Install